“QVC for the iPhone generation”

-In late 2014, I took on product management and user experience for MikMak, an ecommerce start up focused on selling entirely through a nightly feed of bold and quirky videos — “QVC for the iPhone generation.”
+In late 2014, I took on product management and user experience design for MikMak, an ecommerce startup focused on selling entirely through a nightly feed of quirky, bold informericals.

-Starring a recurring cast of up-and-coming comedians and social media notables, the business sought to demonstrate the brand-impact and conversion potential of video.
-I worked with the team pre-product and pre-funding to help build and launch their app in beta, then iterating toward MikMak's public launch in June 2015.
+Starring a recurring cast of upcoming comedians and social media influencers, the business sought to demonstrate the impact and conversion potential of shoppable video.
+I worked with the team pre-product and funding to build and launch the beta version of the app, then iterated toward the public launch in June 2015.

-Alongside the founder, I designed MikMak’s brand and style guide, including the logo, wordmark, color palette, graphical elements, user interface and video guidelines (to ensure optimal visuals across device sizes and platforms with variable interfaces).
-And to hedge against the high production costs that video merchandising entailed, I defined a toolkit of video backgrounds, overlays and animations to enable the editing team to produce multiple videos from every scene/shoot.
+Alongside the founder, I designed MikMak’s first brand and style guide, which included the logo, wordmark, color palette, graphical elements, user interface elements, and video guidelines to ensure optimal visuals despite the fragmented platform landscape.
+Hedging against high production costs of video merchandising, I put together a toolkit of reusable backdrops, overlays, and animations to speed up the post-production process.

 The iPhone app anchored a four-month beta prior to the media launch.
 The beta cohort consisted of recruited and organic users, and informed the iteration of UX, streaming optimization, back-end curation tooling, and the brand aesthetic.
 Throughout, I directed the eventing strategy and analytics capabilities to track our KPIs.